kyrdjan/sar3gan/README.md

 ## Acknowledgements

 The authors thank Xinjie Jayden Yi for contributing to the proof and Yu Cheng for helpful discussion.
 For compute, the authors thank Databricks Mosaic Research.
 Nick Huang was supported by a Brown University Division of Research Seed Award, and James Tompkin was supported by NSF CAREER 2144956.
-Volodymyr Kuleshov was supported by NSF CAREER 2145577 and NIH MIRA 1R35GM15124301.
+Volodymyr Kuleshov was supported by NSF CAREER 2145577 and NIH MIRA 1R35GM15124301. -->

+1. python -m pip install --upgrade pip
+2. pip install -r requirements.txt